grant-froelich/Bathymetric-GNN/docs/LESSONS_LEARNED.md

 **Healthy training (V7+):**
 - Train loss steadily decreases
-- Val accuracy (~72%) is slightly below the seafloor proportion (75%), but this is expected: the model trades some seafloor accuracy for noise detection (34.8%), confirming genuine classification rather than majority-class collapse
+- Val accuracy (~72%) is slightly below the seafloor proportion (75%), but this is expected: the model trades some seafloor accuracy for noise detection, confirming genuine classification rather than majority-class collapse
+- Caveat: the noise detection rate (34.8%) is nearly double the validation ground truth (18.8%), indicating significant false positives that should improve with geographic diversity in training data
 - Val loss oscillates but stays in a bounded range
 - Early stopping triggers around epoch 15-25